rm-a0/particle-system/README.md

 - [x] Added camera and depth

 # Bugs and Issues
-- [ ] Valgrind showing 2 errors from 2 contexts when initializing particle class
+- 2 errors from valgrind (issues with imported libraries)